 "Can I speak now?"

 She caught her breath.
-Buffy nodded stealing herself for his words of disappointment.
+Buffy nodded steeling herself for his words of disappointment.
 Her shoulders relaxed some when he place his warm hand over her clasped fingers

 His question confused Buffy and it showed on her face.

 "None, Mom left me set financially.
 Since no one knows I died, the money is still in trust.
 I'll draw from that," she explained happy he was supporting her decisions.

 "But, I thought Willow would have told you that you're all but broke.
 Tara and Willow have been living in the house to keep the bot going and used the household account money.
 It's almost gone," he told her, concern shining in his eyes.

 "Well, for one she didn't know about it.
 Another is why would they need to know what my mother left me?
 Mom only kept a certain amount in the household account.
-Her paychecks went there then split off to different accounts.
-Since no new money was coming in and them spending it, I'm sure there put a dent in it.
+Her paychecks went there then split into different accounts.
+Since no new money was coming in and them spending it, I'm sure they put a dent in it.
 There should still be plenty available though."

 Buffy's brow furrowed, and she whispered under her breath.
 Giles momentarily thought this latest news had broken her frazzled psyche.